 Those unlucky enough to have had this injury will know all too well how it comes about.
 There are two classic ways to damage this ligament.
-Option 1 is rotational.
-For those old enough think Paul Gascoigne in the 1991 FA Cup Final.
-In this movement you are quite likely to also damage the medial collateral ligament (MCL) and / or the medial meniscus (cartilage).
+Rotational and hyper extension.
+With rotation you are quite likely to also damage the medial collateral ligament (MCL) and / or the medial meniscus (cartilage).
 The 3 together are known as “the unhappy triad.”

-Option 2 is over extending your knee.
-This can be coupled with articular (joint surface) issues due to extra force that goes through the knee as the ligament is damaged and the joint goes beyond it’s normal range.
+Hyper extension injury can be coupled with articular (joint surface) issues due to extra force that goes through the knee as the ligament fails to stop the joint going too far.

 As to why this would be the physiotherapy world is not all together sure.
 There are lots of theories.
-For ladies we talk about Q-angle.
+For ladies we talk about the Q-angle.
 This is the angle of the femur relative to the pelvis.
 From experience however I would extend this to a more functional view.
 If your knee moves inwards relative to your hip as you do functional exercises such as a squat or lunge then you are more at risk.
-Happily of course we have lots of party tricks to help you with this if you have such a movement pattern.

 To Operate Or Not To Operate, That Is The Question

 If your leg isn’t quite connected the way it used to be this might seem a peculiar question.
-Surely going the way so many people do and having a reconstruction is the way forward.
+Surely having a reconstruction is the way forward.
 Surely this will give you more stability?

-But the jury is still out.
-You really need to consider what you will be using the knee for.
+But the jury is out.
+We really need to consider what you will be using the knee for.
 The human body is incredibly adaptable and some people are even born without cruciate ligaments and don’t even know.
 If you rupture your ACL your hamstrings will compensate and adapt to perform the roll of the ACL.
 This really is quite clever.
 And in many cases the ACL can magically re-attach to itself over time!

-This is not without it’s problems though.
-I’ve yet to find a piece of research for this one yet but I find in these cases the hamstrings seems to develop over use conditions.
+This is not without its problems though.
+I’ve yet to find a piece of research for this one yet but I find in these cases the hamstrings can develop an over use condition.
 Which makes sense, as they quite simply have more work to do.
 This can be quite easily managed with corrective bio-mechanical work particularly making sure the glutes are firing properly and some fascial release and massage of the hamstring to ‘freshen’ them up.

 I’ve just spent half an hour trying to find research recommending an operation or not.
-But it’s not that straight forward.
 The research is conflicting.
 If you look here versus here.
 Some research suggests if you have reconstructive surgery then your knee will be functionally more stable with reduced risk of meniscal problems.
 It then goes onto to state that you will be slightly more at risk of osteo-arthritis.
 But other research claims it makes no difference!

-Of course even if you do get a bit more “wear and tear” leading to osteo-arthritis it needn’t be symptomatic as we discuss in our previous post Does Arthritis Really Exist?
-As an addendum to this post yet another case in the clinic this week of someone turning up being told they need an immediate hip replacement and walking out pain free.
+Of course even if you do get a bit more “wear and tear” leading to osteo-arthritis it needn’t be symptomatic as we discuss in our previous post about arthritis.

-To clear up the confusion if you’re contemplating having an operation or not I would suggest if you are involved in sports with high impact and lots of cutting, weaving and rotation then having the operation is a no brainer.
-If you are more into single planar sports e.g. running or you are relatively inactive then you may wish to consider not having the operation.
+If you’re contemplating having an operation or not I would suggest if you are involved in sports with high impact and lots of cutting, weaving and rotation then having the operation could be the best option for you.
+If you are more into single planar sports (e.g. running) or you are relatively inactive then you may wish to consider not having the operation.
 Your surgeon will consider the pros and cons in detail with you.

 So if you’ve chosen operative or not what is your prognosis?
 With surgery there is the risk of the graft failing.
 This is increasingly rare but can happen.
 Of course if you don’t reconstruct there is nothing to re-injure!
 But you may get complications as a result of your altered movement patterns.
 Equally you may get away with it and be just fine.

 So why would muscles strain so consistently after reconstruction surgery?
 To me this suggests that there are imbalances that have not been fully addressed in their rehabilitation.
 This is where we find our whole body approach to physiotherapy invaluable.
 We can not only assess the affected muscles that act across the knee but the wider ramifications of the traumatic injury through the whole body.
 We can then tailor our treatment and rehab to address these imbalances before they cause a problem.

 Always start with the end in mind.
-What we mean by this is work backwards what you are trying to get back to.
+What we mean by this is work backwards from what you are trying to get back to.
 Whether that’s professional football or simply walking around pain free.
-Deconstruct the movements and then put them back together again into the full functional movements you were aiming for.
+Deconstruct the movements and then put them back together again into the full functional movements you’re aiming for.